-Returned to York, the object of my mission being ratified, we prepared for our departure, agreeable to a prior engagement I had made, and descended Lake Ontario by the steam boat, Frontinac, to Kingston, the distance two hundred miles; and this beautiful charming Lake affords many views which might have delighted a Claude. found Kingston a military station, like York, but more extensive and populous, being likewise a naval depot: and the fine ships St. Lawrence, and Psyche, now on the stocks, I hope are destined to transmit unsullied to posterity a NELSON's fame --- an EXMOUTH'S fortitude. the neighbourhood farms were to sell or let, and I again repeat, decidedly for an English farmer, from hence to the westward boundary is the most eligible situation; yet, and I speak doubtingly, I am apprehensive the wilderness is little understood in England.
-Let me observe, it is a bold undertaking to seek in its mazes an English Home.
-The Americans are excellent forest pioneers; with axe on shoulder, (and no men can use that instrument like them,) they face the labyrinth-not-so John
+Returned to York, the object of my mission being ratified, we prepared for our departure, agreeable to a prior engagement I had made, and descended Lake Ontario by the steam boat, Frontinac, to Kingston, the distance two hundred miles; and this beautiful charming Lake affords many views which might have delighted a Claude.
+We found Kingston a military station like York, but more extensive and populous, being likewise a naval depot; and the fine ships St. Lawrence, and Psyche, now on the stocks, I hope are destined to transmit unsullied to posterity a Nelson's fame-an Exmouth's fortitude.
+In the neighbourhood farms were to sell or let, and I again repeat, decidedly for an English Farmer, from hence to the western boundary is the most eligible situation: yet, and I speak doubtingly, I am apprehensive the wilderness is little understood in England.
+Let me observe, it is a bold undertaking to seek in its mazes an English The Americans are excellent forest pioneers; with axe on shoulder, (and no man can use that instrument like them,) they face the labyrinth-not so John